 The package CARET refers to classification and regression training.
 The task of this CARET package is to integrate the training and prediction of a model.
 It is one of the best packages of R for machine learning as well as data science.

-The parameters can be searched by the integration of several functions to calculate the overall performance of a given model by using the grid search method of this package.
+The parameters can be searched by integrating several functions to calculate the overall performance of a given model by using the grid search method of this package.
 After successful completion of all trials, the grid search finally finds the best combinations.

-After installation of this package, the developer can run names (getModelInfo()) to see the 217 possible functions which can be run through only one function.
+After installing this package, the developer can run names (getModelInfo()) to see the 217 possible functions that can be run through only one function.
 For building a predictive model, the CARET package uses a train() function.
 The syntax of this function:

 train(formula, data, method)

 RandomForest is one of the most popular R packages for machine learning.
 This R machine learning package can be employed for solving regression and classification tasks.
 Additionally, it can be used for training missing values and outliers.

 This machine learning package with R generally is used to generate multiple numbers of decision trees.
 Basically, it takes random samples.
 And then, observations are given into the decision tree.
 Finally, the common output that comes from the decision tree is the ultimate output.
 The syntax of this function: